 - If an attendee/guest wishes to receive a formal statement and/or an invoice, the organising party can provide one on request.

-Can anyone become a member?
+Can anyone join a session

 Will the Leading Lights Boardroom only discuss BT solutions?

 No, the Leading Lights Boardrooms are for discussion and sharing knowledge on deploying solutions that equip digital transformation.